Skip to main content

 Cost: $125

-*This course was made possible through a donation in memory of Mike Sider in order to instill a passion and love for music into the next generation of children.
+*This course was made possible through a donation in memory of Mike Sider in order to instill a passion and love for music in the next generation of children.

 Time: 1:00–4:00 p.m.